stmilne/icds_docs/docs/getting-started/connecting.md

 such as ANSYS, COMSOL, MATLAB, and RStudio.

 The Portal is easy to use,
-because its preloaded programs can be launched and used without knowing Unix.
+because its preloaded programs can be used without knowing Unix.
 Its Windows-like desktop provides a familiar "feel" for users accustomed to laptops (especially Linux laptops).
 From its Terminal application,